FranciscaDB/Platforms/JetROS/physical_build/3D_files/README.md

 ## ✅ Recommended Cura Slicer Settings

-To achieve optimal quality when printing the caster ball parts, please use the following slicing configuration in Cura:
+To achieve optimal quality when printing the parts, please use the following slicing configuration in Cura:

 ### Quality
 - **Layer Height**: `0.15 mm`